-Smart contracts on a state sharded architecture with balanced load on shards is a requirement for a high-throughput blockchain platform.
-Balancing smart contracts in shards allows Elrond to run multiple SCs in parallel, while the cross-shard calls are handled through an asynchronous cross-shard execution model
+Smart contracts on a sharded state architecture, with balanced load on shards.
+This is a requirement for a high-throughput blockchain platform.
+Balancing smart contracts across shards allows Elrond to run multiple SCs in parallel, while the cross-shard calls are handled by an asynchronous cross-shard execution process.

 Fast finality for cross-shard transactions in mere seconds.
 Having a very high TPS is required for a high throughput blockchain solution, but TPS is only half the picture: fast finality for cross-shard transactions is of crucial importance.
 Most existing state-of-the-art blockchain architectures refuse to mention this aspect, but from a user standpoint it is extremely important.
 Fast cross-shard finality is naturally handled by Elrond at the protocol level, using a dispatching algorithm and a routing protocol.